Interested in Becoming a Foster Parent?

 Please Call to sign up now!

-CONTACT: Alex Williams, Director of Foster Care, at 828-686-3451 x270 or awilliams @ blackmountainhome.org.
+CONTACT: Dana Davis, Director of Foster Care, at 828-686-3451 or ddavis @ blackmountainhome.org.
 You can also visit our blog at www.bmhfostercare.com.

 Black Mountain Home for Children is specifically recruiting families and individuals who are interested in fostering all age groups and are willing to work with sibling groups.
 Click here for a NC foster care orientation video.